-This course provides English Language Learning (ELL) students an integrated communicative experience at the beginning college level.
+This English for Academic Purposes course provides non-native English-speaking students an integrated communicative experience at the beginning college level.
 Students will learn effective writing techniques and grammatical structures for using American English at the sentence and basic paragraph level.
-The course will also focus on basic study and learning strategies to aid writing.
 This course does not fulfill degree requirements.
-This course is the first writing and grammar course in the sequence of courses leading to ENGL 121.
+This is the first writing and grammar course in the sequence of courses leading to ENGL 121.
 3 hrs lecture/wk.